 - Housekeeping and similar expenses you will now have due to the loss of your limb.

 - Modifications you must make to your home so that you can navigate and have as much independence as possible so that you can take care of yourself.

 Our attorneys at the Blumenshine Law Group have the compassion and experience you need to have on your side during this emotionally trying time of your life.
-Contact us online, email us at firstname.lastname@example.org or call (312)766-1000 for a free and confidential consultation.
+Contact us online, email us at firstname.lastname@example.org, text or call (312)766-1000 for a free and confidential consultation.